Year 5 reading list for children aged 9-10

 Beetle Boy by MG Leonard

 When Darkus’ dad vanishes he finds himself living next to the neighbours from hell.
 When things seemingly can’t get any worse, a super-intelligent talking beetle comes to the rescue.
 Anarchic, funny, and at times completely mad – with a hint of Roald Dahl.
-This is a gripping storytime read-aloud that pupils will look forward to each day.
+This is a gripping storytime read-aloud that classes will look forward to each day.

 Adventure